hyrsh/l7-snake/README.md

 ## Intention
 Distributed networks often get confusing, so I decided to code a little helper.
 Since I am not a programmer, I never used gRPC and wanted to give it a try.

-I like it and the helper tool "L7-Snake" is sufficient for a low-level network overview when tools like SDNs (NSX, Nuage, Midonet), Meshes (Istio, LinkerD, etc.), Monitoring (Icinga, Nagios, Datadog, etc.) or other Analysis is limited.
+I like it and the helper tool "L7-Snake" is sufficient for a low-level network overview when tools like SDNs (NSX, Nuage, Midonet), Meshes (Istio, LinkerD, etc.), Monitoring (Icinga, Nagios, Datadog, etc.) or other analysis is limited.

 Especially for gated networks (subnet locks) it does serve me well.